Support

 Additional Resources

-• Host MCU & Notecard Tutorial
+• Host MCU & Notecard sensor tutorial

 Can we improve this page?
-Send us feedbackRate this page
+Send us feedback

-Disconnected
+Notecard Disconnected

 Having trouble connecting?

-Try changing your Micro USB cable as some cables do not support transferring data.
+Try changing your USB cable as some cables do not support transferring data.
 If that does not solve your problem, contact us at support@blues.com and we will get you set up with another tool to communicate with the Notecard.

-Connect a NotecardClick 'Connect' and select a USB-connected Notecard to start issuing requests from the browser.
+Use USB to connect and start issuing requests from the browser.